appwrite/playground-for-python/README.md

 **Work in progress**

 ## System Requirements
-* A system with Python3 installed.
+* A system with Python 3+ or Docker installed.
-* You have readily available Appwrite running instance (localhost in most cases).
+* An Appwrite instance.
-* Create a project in Appwrite instance using console.
+* An Appwrite project created in the console.
-* Generate a secret key in the Appwrite instance using console.
+* An Appwrite API key created in the console.

 ### Installation
 1. Clone this repository.
-2. cd into to repository.
+2. `cd` into to repository.
-3. Open the app.py file found in the root of the cloned repository.
+3. Open the playground.py file found in the root of the cloned repository.
-4. Copy the project_id, endpoint, secret key from your Appwrite Console.
 4. Update project_id, endpoint, secret key by copied from the console in app.py file where stated.
+5. Run the playground:
+    - Python
-5. Install dependencies using pip `pip install appwrite`
+        - Install dependencies using pip `pip install -r requirements.txt`
-5. Execute the command `python app.py`
+        - Execute the command `python playground.py`
+    - Docker
+        - Execute the command `docker compose up`
 6. You will see the JSON response in the console.

 ### API Covered in Playground.